InQuest/ThreatIngestor/docs/basicusage.rst

     URL,http://purl.org/dc/elements/1.1,http://blog.inquest.net/blog/2018/02/07/cve-2018-4878-adobe-flash-0day-itw/,"\n On February 1st, Adobe published bulletin  APSA18-01  for CVE-2018-4878 describing a use-after-free (UAF) vulnerability affecting Flash ve..."
     ...

 Assuming you are running in daemon mode, ThreatIngestor will continue to check the blog and append new artifacts to the CSV as it finds them.
+For further configuration, continue to the Standard Use Case section (standard-use-case_) or see the detailed sections about :ref:`source plugins <source-plugins>`, and :ref:`operator <operator-plugins>`.

 .. _standard-use-case: